forflo/dystruct/README.md

     $ ./configure --enable-silent-rules

-While this not completely silences the build - make will still output change directory messages - almost all of the commands executed by make rules won't be shown anymore.
+While this not completely silences the build - make will still output cd messages - most of the commands executed by make rules won't be shown anymore.